robmoss/git-is-my-lab-book/src/version-control/exercise-using-version-control.md

 - If so, what would you write for the commit messages?

 - Have you written some exploratory code or analysis that could be stored in a separate branch?

+Having looked at the use of version control in the past and present, how would using version control benefit you?